Juraj Slafkovský: Montreal Canadiens (2022–present)

-Paired with Kirby Dach for the majority of the 2023 preseason, Slafkovský enjoyed success alongside the centreman.
+Paired with Kirby Dach for the majority of the 2023 pre-season, Slafkovský enjoyed success alongside the centreman.
 The duo were joined by newcomer Alex Newhook to begin the 2023–24 season, but a serious injury sustained by Dach in just the team's second game brought an abrupt end to the line combination.
 Replaced with Josh Anderson, the new trio struggled noticeably over the ensuing month, with discussion brewing as to whether Slafkovský should be sent to the AHL in light of his lack of production.
 Instead, head coach Martin St. Louis opted to promote him to the Canadiens' first line in December alongside Cole Caufield and captain Nick Suzuki.
 Slafkovský enjoyed substantially increased production over the remainder of the season, setting a franchise record with an eight-game point streak as a teenager in February, following up with a separate nine-game streak in March to establish yet another franchise record for most points in a season by a teenager, surpassing Henri Richard.
 On 10 April 2024, he scored his first career NHL hat-trick against the Philadelphia Flyers in a 9–3 victory for the Canadiens.
-Slafkovský finished the season with 20 goals and 50 points, and said it was "good because I didn’t start great, but I know that I can still improve."
+Slafkovský finished the season with 20 goals and 50 points, and said it was "good because I didn't start great, but I know that I can still improve."

 In advance of the 2024–25 season, the final year of his entry-level contract, Slafkovský agreed to an eight-year, $60.8 million extension with the Canadiens on 1 July 2024.
-After his strong finish to the previous season, there were raised expectations for his performance, but the 2024–25 season proved to be challenging.
-He was for a stretch of games taken off the Canadiens' top line, but eventually returned to playing with Suzuki and Caufield.
+After his strong finish to the previous season, there were raised expectations for his performance, but the 2024–25 campaign proved to be challenging.
+He was for a stretch of games taken off the team's top line, but eventually returned to playing with Suzuki and Caufield.
 With a two-point effort on 17 December versus the Buffalo Sabres, he assumed fourth place all-time for most points in Canadiens franchise history before the age of 21.
-The Canadiens would qualify for the 2025 Stanley Cup playoffs for the first time in Slafkovský's tenure, playing the Washington Capitals in the first round.
-He scored his first NHL playoff goal on 25 April.
+The Canadiens would qualify for the 2025 Stanley Cup playoffs for the first time in Slafkovský's tenure, playing the Washington Capitals in the ensuing first round.
+On 25 April 2025, he scored his first NHL playoff goal.